The Savoy occupies the oldest known theatre site in Wales.

-In June 1910, The Rinkeries was re-opened under the name of the new ‘Picture Palace and Variety Theatre” with a showing of ‘The Funeral Procession of Edward VII’.
+In 1907 to 1909 it screened films between skating sessions.
+In June 1910, The skating craze had faded and The Rinkeries, as it was then known, was re-opened under the name of the new ‘Picture Palace and Variety Theatre” with a showing of ‘The Funeral Procession of Edward VII’.

 Over the next few years, The Palace continued to show variety acts which featured conjurors, comedians, soloists and singing troupes in addition to silent films, such as ‘Woman’s Martyrdom’, ‘The Riding Master’s Perfidy’ and ‘Captain Blood’.
 Clearly Monmouth audiences had not lost their taste for blood-curdling melodrama!

 On the seventieth anniversary of the New Picture House, in March 1998, the Monmouth Operatic Society presented a tribute to Gilbert & Sullivan.
-This celebration was notable as it marked the use, once again, of the original raked stage, tabs and back-stage facilities available in this unusually fine provincial theatre.
-The new Monmouth Savoy Trust is now re-invigorating this beautiful Victorian Theatre for the pleasure and enjoyment of everyone.
+This celebration was notable as it marked the use, once again, of the original raked stage, tabs and back-stage facilities available in this unusually fine provincial theatre